khanhphamj/Power-BI/README.md

 2. Open Power BI Desktop and open the downloaded `.pbix` file.
 3. Customize the dashboard to fit your data and requirements.
 4. Save and publish your dashboard as a `.pbix` file or export the report as a PDF, PNG, or other formats.
-5. Share the report with others or embed it into your applications.

 ## System Requirements